elastic/ecs/rfcs/text/0008-threat-intel.md

 1. How to best represent malware{name,family,type}.
 Current proposal is to use `threat.indicator.classification` to describe threat delivery (Hacktool etc.) and family name.
   - This can be represented through the use of the [`threat.software.*`](https://www.elastic.co/guide/en/ecs/master/ecs-threat.html) fields.
   - Awaiting [approval](https://github.com/elastic/ecs/pull/1480#issuecomment-889312434) of this recommendation.
-2. Data shippers (Beats, packages, etc.) will need to generate normal `threat.indicator.*` fields.
+2. Data shippers (Beats, packages, etc.) will need to generate normal `threat.indicator.*` fields
   - In `7.14` (current Beat modules, packages, etc.) data will be shipped using the current `threatintel.indicator.*` fields
-  - In `7.15+` data will be shipped using `threat.indicator.*` and existing Beat modules, packages, indicator match rules, templates, etc. will need to be changed retaining in the event the previous discussion is needed (https://github.com/elastic/ecs/pull/1480#discussion_r682908848)
+  - In `7.15+` data will be shipped using `threat.indicator.*` and existing Beat modules, packages, indicator match rules, templates, etc. will need to be changed from `threatintel.indicator.*` to `threat.indicator.*`

 <!--
+ retaining in the event the previous discussion is needed (https://github.com/elastic/ecs/pull/1480#discussion_r682908848)
 1. Field types (Ref: https://github.com/elastic/ecs/pull/1127#issuecomment-776126293)
   - `threatintel.indicator.*` (Filebeat module) will be normal field type and will be deprecated when nested field types are better supported in Kibana
   - `threat.indicator.*` (actual threat ECS fieldset) will be nested now and used for enriched doc